- This event has passed.

 Welcome to the grand finale of a month of NYC WorldPride events — slated to be the biggest celebration in NYC’s Pride history.
 Feeling super?
 Pride teams up with FlameCon and the LGBTQ nonprofit Geeks Out for CosPlay and Pride at Pier 40 June 22.
 Whether you want to dress like a hero or villain, monster or alien, zombie or anime character, all you need to know is — you’re invited.

-Then it’s time to let the music play June 23 as #HOWABOUTLOVE heads to the JCC Manhattan for its fifth annual concert.
+Then it’s time to let the music play June 23 as #HOWABOUTLOVE heads to The Green Room 42 for its fifth annual concert.
 This time, the theme is 50 Years of Divas and will feature Broadway performers including Janet Krupin (If/Then, Bring It On), Will Bellamy, Magdiel Cabral and many more.
 The concert celebrates the powerful women who have added their voices to the LGBTQ movement over the past five decades.

 Next, get serious with a Human Rights Conference at New York Law School June 24–25.
 Featuring luminaries from activists to allies, policymakers to performers, educators to experts, this annual conference has become an international gathering of the world’s most dedicated LGBTQ activists discussing issues regarding human rights around the globe.